 Professor of Innovation Studies

-Frances Bowen is Head of the School of Business and Management, and Professor of Innovation Studies.
+Frances Bowen is Dean of Business and Management, and Professor of Innovation Studies.
 Prof Bowen specialises in corporate strategy and environmental governance.
 Originally from Wales, she returned to the UK in 2011 after eight years at the Haskayne School of Business, University of Calgary (Canada).
 There she had served as Associate Dean (Research) and as Director of the International Resource Industries and Sustainability Centre (IRIS).
 She previously served as Deputy Head of School and Director of Research at SBM.
 Prof Bowen is often asked to provide advice on regulating for a sustainable economy to companies and to regulatory bodies such as the Environment Agency, the Department for the Environment, Food and Rural Affairs (Defra), the National Audit Office and the Department for Business, and Innovation and Skills (BIS).

 Lecturer in Information Management

 Dr Panos Panagiotopoulos is a Lecturer in Information Management.
 His research examines the impact of information technology on political and administrative processes, with focus on public engagement, social media, and digital research methods.
 He has collaborated with central and local government organisations, including the Food Standards Agency, local authorities and DEFRA on issues of social media monitoring, government responsiveness and information flows around regulatory decisions.